 Hats are wonderful!
 They put the finishing touch on a costume.
 They bring it all together for a fun, theatrical look!
 They are fun to wear, because, let’s face it, we don’t wear enough hats.

 I love making headpieces.
 Each one is like a little – or not so little – sculpture.
-The headpieces I make for the Texas Rose Festival have been designed by Mr. Winn Morton.
-They fit into the theme of the overall costume.
+The headpieces which are designed for the Texas Rose Festival help to complete the theme of the overall costume.
 Often, people ask me, “What do you make your hats out of?”
 Since they are obviously made of fabric, feathers, sequins, etc, I think they are really wondering, “What supports all that stuff up there in the air?”
 So I will try to outline how I make a headpiece.

 Once I have the head measurements of the client, I “pull a buckram head form.”
 Buckram is a stiff canvas type of fabric that has been impregnated with glue.
 When you get it wet, reshape it, and let it dry, it dries stiff, in the new shape.